-Before initiating a blood or blood component transfusion: 1.

-- Match the blood or blood component to the order. - Match the patient to the blood or blood component. - Use a two-person verification process.

-(See also NPSG.01.01.01, EPs 1 and 2)

-Note: If two individuals are not available, an automated identification technology (for example, bar coding) may be used in place of one of the individuals.

-When using a two-person verification process, one individual conducting the identification verification is the qualified 2. transfusionist who will administer the blood or blood component to the patient.

-- 3. When using a two-person verification process, the second individual conducting the identification verification is gualified to participate in the process, as determined by the hospital.
+- Before initiating a blood or blood component transfusion: 1. - Match the blood or blood component to the order. - Match the patient to the blood or blood component. - Use a two-person verification process or a one-person verification process accompanied by automated identification technology, such as bar coding.
+(See also NPSG.01.01.01, EPs 1 and 2) - When using a two-person verification process, one individual conducting the identification verification is the qualified 2. transfusionist who will administer the blood or blood component to the patient. - 3.
+When using a two-person verification process, the second individual conducting the identification verification is qualified to participate in the process, as determined by the organization.

-Improve the effectiveness of communication among caregivers.

-Report critical results of tests and diagnostic procedures on a timely basis.

-Critical results of tests and diagnostic procedures fall significantly outside the normal range and may indicate a life-threatening situation.
-The objective is to provide the responsible licensed caregiver these results within an established time frame so that the patient can be promptly treated.

-1. Develop written procedures for managing the critical results of tests and diagnostic procedures that address the following:

-- The definition of critical results of tests and diagnostic procedures

-- By whom and to whom critical results of tests and diagnostic procedures are reported

-- The acceptable length of time between the availability and reporting of critical results of tests and diagnostic procedures

-2. Implement the procedures for managing the critical results of tests and diagnostic procedures.

-3. Evaluate the timeliness of reporting the critical results of tests and diagnostic procedures.